SnipSnapp/Obfuscated_Malicious-Powershell/Safebreach Undetectable Powershell Backdoor 101822/readme.md

 # Do not launch the vbs unless you're comfortable with creating a schtask to call out to the address specified in Script1.ps1
-# This was created for testing/learning purposes Do not use for malicious reasons
+# This was created for testing/learning purposes.
+Do not use for malicious reasons
 ## What it does
 This is a modified version of the malware found in the above link.
 It won't call out to a C2. instead it does 127.0.0.1 Malware tasks: